The 2026 Insurance Denial Report

 The appeal gap

 Denials are common and appeals are rare.
-KFF found that HealthCare.gov insurers denied roughly 19% of in-network claims in 2024, yet consumers appealed fewer than 1% of those denials.
-Independent KFF data on appealed denials shows about 44% overturned, closely matching Apellica's 46.9%.
-The conclusion is the same from both datasets: appealing works far more often than people expect, and almost no one does it.
+KFF found that HealthCare.gov insurers denied roughly 19% of in-network claims, yet consumers appealed fewer than 1% of those denials.
+Independent KFF data on appealed denials shows roughly 44% overturned, closely matching Apellica's 46.9% across a much larger external-review sample.
+Two independent datasets reach the same conclusion: appealing works far more often than people expect, and almost no one does it.

 What a winning appeal contains